Henry Miller: Paris, 1930–1939

 Miller became fluent in French during his ten-year stay in Paris and lived in France until June 1939.
 During the late 1930s he also learned about German-born sailor George Dibbern, helped to promote his memoir, Quest, and organized charity to help him.

 Greece, 1939–1940

 In 1939, Durrell, who was living in Corfu, Greece, invited Miller to Greece.
 Miller described the visit in The Colossus of Maroussi (1941), which he considered his best book.
 One of the first acknowledgments of Miller as a major modern writer was by George Orwell in his 1940 essay "Inside the Whale".
 Orwell wrote:

 Here in my opinion is the only imaginative prose-writer of the slightest value who has appeared among the English-speaking races for some years past.
 Even if that is objected to as an overstatement, it will probably be admitted that Miller is a writer out of the ordinary, worth more than a single glance; and after all, he is a completely negative, unconstructive, amoral writer, a mere Jonah, a passive acceptor of evil, a sort of Whitman among the corpses.

+"Opus Pistorum" is an erotic novel attributed to Henry Miller.
+The work originated in 1941, when Miller, Anaïs Nin, and others in their literary circle produced erotic stories for a private collector who paid them one dollar per page.
+The extent of Miller's individual authorship of the material has been disputed.
+The novel was published posthumously by Grove Press in 1983.